Have you experienced, witnessed, or heard an act of prejudice or hatred?

 - Father Walter Cuenin, Catholic Chaplain

-- Monique Gnanaratnam, Director of the Intercultural Center
+- Monique Gnanaratnam, Assistant Dean of Student Life and Director of the Intercultural Center

 - Ethan Masella, Academic Outreach Librarian